|

 and contains case studies of five organizations that have been particularly effective in working with elders.

-Institute of Politics, Rutgers University, October 20, 2008, 20 pp. This report
+Democracy, Eagleton Institute of Politics, Rutgers University, October 20, 2008, 20 pp. This

-New Americans Initiative in Illinois, the New York Civic Participation Project, and Project Voice of the American Friends
+the New Americans Initiative in Illinois, the New York Civic Participation Project, and Project Voice of the American Friends

 Service Committee.
 The purpose of the forum was to develop recommendations for presentation to the New Jersey Blue Ribbon